 Connecticut, tribes sue feds over stalled action on compact

 HARTFORD, Conn.
-(AP) — Connecticut Gov. Dannel P. Malloy announced Wednesday the state and two federally recognized tribes are suing the federal government for failing to act on their revenue sharing agreement before a new casino can be built to compete with the MGM casino in Massachusetts.
+(AP) — Connecticut Gov. Dannel P. Malloy says the state and two federally recognized tribes are suing the federal government for failing to act on compact changes needed before a new casino can be built to compete with the MGM casino in Springfield, Massachusetts.

-The Democrat said the lawsuit has been filed against the U.S. Department of Interior and Secretary Ryan Zinke by the state and the Mashantucket Pequot and Mohegan tribes.
+The Democrat announced Wednesday the lawsuit has been filed against the U.S. Department of Interior and Secretary Ryan Zinke (ZIN’-kee) by the state and the Mashantucket Pequot and Mohegan tribes.

-The federal agency did not act on the agreement changes, known as compact amendments, that Malloy reached with the tribes within 45 days of their submission, as legally required.
-The lawsuit contends the amendments should now be deemed as having been approved.
+Because the federal agency did not act on the compact amendments Malloy reached with the tribes within 45 days of their submission, as required, the lawsuit claims the amendments should now be deemed as having been approved.